-- Airbnb experiences: Hosts can now list experiences on Airbnb.
+Airbnb experiences: Hosts can now list experiences on Airbnb.
 You can look for activities in the city where you’re staying and book hikes, cooking classes, tours and more through Airbnb.

 List your home: You can list your home or apartment on Airbnb and set your own rental price.
 Airbnb will protect you with liability insurance up to $1 million.

 Standards and trust: Airbnb works hard to make sure hosts and guests are treated with respect.
 Airbnb’s standards are based on five criteria: safety, security, fairness authenticity and reliability.
 Customer support is there to make sure you have a great experience.

-- Airbnb for business: Airbnb will partner with your business to provide tools and solutions to streamline business travel.
+Airbnb for business: Airbnb will partner with your business to provide tools and solutions to streamline business travel.

-Airbnb Company Profile
+Airbnb Company Information